Deebo drops perfect one-liner about Gardner-Johnson feud - Yahoo Sports

 Deebo drops perfect one-liner about Gardner-Johnson feud originally appeared on NBC Sports Bay Area

-After exchanging words on social media early on in the 2023 NFL season, Deebo Samuel and Lions defensive back C.J.
-Gardner-Johnson have an opportunity to settle their beef on the field when San Francisco hosts Detroit in the NFC Championship Game on Sunday at Levi's Stadium.
+Deebo Samuel and C.J.
+Gardner-Johnson exchanged words on social media earlier this season, and they will have an opportunity to settle their beef on the field when the 49ers host the Lions on Sunday in the NFC Championship Game.

-The feud ramped up when Gardner-Johnson stated on an Instagram Live that Samuel is a glorified running back who can't run routes, to which the 49ers star clapped back during an appearance on the "Up & Adams" show, saying, "It just sounds like he's mad I got a little bag and a lot of money, and nobody knows who he is," in response to the Lions defensive back's comments.
+The feud ramped up in October when Gardner-Johnson said on Instagram Live that Samuel is a glorified running back who can't run routes.
+The 49ers’ star wide receiver clapped back at the Lions safety while on the "Up & Adams" show, saying, "It just sounds like he's mad I got a little bag and a lot of money, and nobody knows who he is."

-However, as Sunday's clash inches closer, Samuel revealed that he isn't concerned about Gardner-Johnson as the two prepare to take the field against one another with a trip to Super Bowl LVIII on the line.
+However, as Sunday's game inches closer, Samuel revealed he isn't concerned about Gardner-Johnson as the two prepare to face each other with a Super Bowl LVIII trip on the line.

 "I pay that no mind.
 He just gotta come in and strap it up."